Frances Jensen, MD, FACP

-University of Pennsylvania Neurology
+University of Pennsylvania, Neurology

 Temple University BA Biology

-As Lab Manager I ensure that our lab maintains compliance with all regulatory agencies at the Institutional (Penn IACUC and Penn/CHOP IRB) and governmental (NIH) level, actively support the grant writing and submission process, procure lab supplies and equipment, and maintain a safe well organized environment for our lab members and visitors.
+As Lab Manager I ensure that our lab maintains compliance with all regulatory agencies at the Institutional (Penn IACUC and Penn/CHOP IRB) and governmental (NIH) levels, actively support the grant writing and submission process, procure lab supplies and equipment, and maintain a safe well organized environment for our lab members and visitors.
 Aside from administrative responsibilities I provide research support for studies apposite to epilepsy and age-specific therapeutic strategies to prevent epilepsy and brain injury in perinatal period.